 - Do you want different menus for different sections?

-7. Copy (page content): Do you know what you want?
+7. Writing the website copy (page content): Do you know what you want?

-If you are writing the content then the web developer will want finalised content (text) for each of the pages on your website.
-This will take much longer than you think.
-If you are finding it challenging we can put you in touch with a copywriter.
+If you are writing the content yourself, then the web developer will want you to supply the completed content for each of the pages on your website.
+This will almost certainly take much longer than you think.

 - Do you know what pages you need?